The New Zealand Institute

 2.7.2 The Council may admit as Student Members such persons (including members transferring from other classes) as it thinks fit who qualify for membership in accordance with Rule 2.7.1.

-2.7.3 No persons shall remain a Student Member who has qualified as a patent attorney, ceased to be a resident of New Zeland, or while being a Student Member has failed to enrol in and sit at least one examination prescribed under the Patents Act 1953 (or a re-enactment thereof) in the preceding two year period.
+2.7.3 No persons shall remain a Student Member who has qualified as a registered patent attorney or who has qualified as a registered Australian trade mark attorney and who is not continuing to study toward becoming a registered patent attorney, or ceased to be a resident of New Zealand, or while being a Student Member has failed to enrol in and sit at least one examination/course/paper to qualify as a registered patent attorney or as a registered Australian trade mark attorney in the preceding two year period.

 2.8 Non-resident Membership – Requirements

-Non-resident Members of the Institute shall comprise those members whose names are on the 12th day of July 1990 entered as Foreign Members in the Register of Members and every person thereafter duly admitted or transferred into the class of Non-resident Members.
+Non-resident Members of the Institute shall comprise those members whose names are currently entered as Non-resident Members in the Register of Members and every person thereafter duly admitted or transferred into the class of Non-resident Members.

 2.8.1 Non-Resident Members shall be:

-(a) Intellectual Property practitioners established in practice in territories outside New Zealand, and neither having an office, nor practicing, in New Zealand, or
+(a) Intellectual Property practitioners established in practice in territories outside New Zealand, and neither having an office, nor practising, in New Zealand, or

 (b) Persons who are not resident in New Zealand but who would otherwise qualify for admission as a Fellow including persons who have previously been admitted as Fellows.